1ux/toy-CPU/README.md

 # Koopman TOY CPU Interpreter

-This is a CPU interpreter, based on the specification of Phil Koopmans paper: "Microcoded Versus Hard-wired Control".<br>
+This is a CPU interpreter, based on the specification of Phil Koopmans paper: [Microcoded Versus Hard-wired Control](https://users.ece.cmu.edu/~koopman/misc/byte87a.pdf).<br>
 For more details, have a look at /doc.

 ##  Build